Yarl’s Wood Befrienders

 Detainees can be vulnerable, isolated and frightened.
-Many are young, speak no English, and may not know anyone in this country.
+Many are young, some speak no English, and a number of them know no-one in this country.
 Whether a detainee has recently arrived in the UK or has been here for many years, the experience of detention can be traumatic.
-They are held for indefinite periods of time, and do not always understand the system that will decide their future.
+They are held for an indefinite period of time, and understand little about the legal system.

-We can assist with small practical needs, such as toiletries, second-hand clothing, international phone cards, and small amounts of money to destitute people being deported.
+We can assist with small practical needs, such as toiletries, second-hand clothing, mobile credit, and small grants of money to destitute people being removed (deported).

 If you would like to become involved in our organisation, or contact us for any other reason, please follow this link

 We are very grateful to all our funders and donors, who make the continuing work of Yarl’s Wood Befrienders possible.
 The following organisations have supported us in 20014/15: